Types of Silver Jewellery to sell

 If the jewellery has semi-precious stones, pearls or any other materials used to adorn it, they will be removed before the piece is broken down and melted.
 When you go to sell your damaged things you will be quoted the weight of the silver, not the weight of the piece with the stones.

 If you sell your silver at a registered pawnbroker or a jewellery store, it is sometimes possible to get any stones set into it returned to you.
 There can be costs associated with this though.

 If you only had one piece of silver jewellery that was damaged, you could take it to jewellers and get it melted down and turned into something else, this is quite a popular option for those who don’t want to sell something sentimental.

 With pawnbrokers, it can be difficult to find one that is properly licenced and one that gives you a good quote.
 Make sure you spend enough time researching all the options in order to get the best price when selling silver jewellery to pawnbrokers.

 When selling silver jewellery it’s a good idea to assess the expertise of who you are selling it to.
 If the buyer isn’t an expert they may overlook any intrinsic value the piece has.
 Making sure they can identify rare, vintage or antique jewellery means you’ll always get the best price.

 On the other hand, if you have unwanted vintage items around your home you could pack them all into a box with your broken silver jewellery and send them to Vintage Cash Cow.
 Our service removes the hassle, fees and higgling that can come with selling jewellery online on a marketplace.

-What happens to gemstones when silver jewellery is sold for scrap?
+What happens to gemstones when silver jewellery is sold?